paulio11/P4-Squigl-Twitter-Clone/README.md

 - The user input in the search form is used to filter through posts, replies, and users.
 - Results can be filtered using the navigation below the page title.
 - The number of results in each category are displayed.
+- Replies shown in search results contain a link to the post they are a part of.
 ```
 def search(request):
     if request.method == 'POST':